markusgoller/markus-site_former/content/blog/bike_tour_berlin_notebook.md

 # Bike tour Berlin
 Since my brother and I belong more to the sporty guys, we thought, why shouldn't we explore Berlin by bike.
 So we grabbed a rental bike and went for a spin through Berlin.
-Since I personally haven't created a jupyter notebook for a while now, I think this is a good opportunity.
+Since I personally haven't created a Jupyter Notebook for a while now, I think this is a good opportunity.

-### What is planned:
+### What is planned?
 A map with all the routes we have taken this will include the following Python elements:

 * Jupyter Notebook